Dominican Republic Citizenship by Descent (Through Parents)

 Why Claim Dominican Citizenship?

-Through our proven process, we work directly with the Dominican civil registry to secure your Dominican birth certificate — the essential step before applying for your cédula and passport.
-This service is designed for anyone born outside the Dominican Republic to a Dominican mother or father, even if your parent is deceased or your documents are not in Spanish.
+We work directly with the Dominican civil registry to secure your Dominican birth certificate — the essential step before you apply for your cédula ID card and passport.
+This service is for anyone born outside the Dominican Republic to a Dominican parent or grandparent, even if your parent or grandparent is deceased or your documents are not in Spanish.

-• The right to live, work, and study in the Dominican Republic
+• Live, work, and study in the Dominican Republic

-• Dual citizenship — no need to renounce your current nationality
+• Dual citizenship — keep your current nationality

 This Dominican passport could be yours once we have obtained your Dominican birth certificate for you.